WillBrubaker/awesome-surveys/README.md

 ## Changelog ##

 ## v2.0.5 ##
-Block user interface when adding survey questions
+Don't process survey response if survey is not published Don't save post meta "existing_elements" if json_decode of same fails Block user interface when adding survey questions
 Menu position has more precision in an attempt to avoid clashes